appl-lab/CuTS/README.md

 This repository contains the code for the "cuTS: Scaling Subgraph Isomorphism on Distributed Multi-GPU Systems Using Trie Based Data Structure" framework.
 The cuTS framework is an efficient subgraph isomorphism solver for GPUs.

+## Obtaining latest version of the software

+Visit https://github.com/appl-lab/CuTS for obtaining latest of this software.

 ## Package requirements:
 * cmake(>=3.10)
 * OpenMP